Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 French tax treatment: Article 39-1 and Article 212 bis CGI#

-Under Article 39-1 of the French Tax Code, professional borrowing costs are deductible from taxable income — subject to the cap in Article 212 bis.
+The deductibility of interest charges is one of the economic pillars of an LBO.
+Under Article 39-1 of the French Tax Code, professional borrowing costs are deductible from corporate taxable income (impot sur les societes, IS) — subject to the cap introduced by Article 212 bis.
+Without deductibility, the cost of debt would be borne entirely by the borrower's after-tax cash flows, eliminating most of the value created by the leverage.

-Article 212 bis CGI — the 30% rule: net financial charges exceeding EUR 3m are only deductible up to 30% of the fiscal EBITDA of the entity or tax consolidation group.
-Fiscal EBITDA may differ from accounting EBITDA.
-Excess charges are carried forward indefinitely; unused deduction capacity is carried forward for 5 years under legal conditions.
+Article 212 bis CGI — the 30% rule: net financial charges exceeding EUR 3m are only deductible up to 30% of the fiscal EBITDA of the entity or tax consolidation group (or up to EUR 3m if more favourable).
+Fiscal EBITDA is calculated from taxable income before net financial charges and amortisation/depreciation — it may differ materially from accounting EBITDA.
+Excess charges are carried forward indefinitely; unused deduction capacity is carried forward for 5 years under the legal conditions set out in the BOFiP guidance BOI-IS-BASE-35-20.

-This rule transposes EU ATAD 1 (2016).
-In a HoldCo carrying heavy debt with no tax consolidation with the target, its taxable income may be near zero (dividends are 95% exempt under the French parent-subsidiary regime), leaving almost no deductible fiscal EBITDA.
-A tax consolidation group between HoldCo and the target — consolidating fiscal EBITDA — is therefore one of the first structuring decisions and must be implemented before closing.
+This rule transposes EU directive ATAD 1 (2016) and impacts LBO modelling directly.
+In a HoldCo carrying heavy debt with no tax consolidation with the target, its taxable income may be near zero (dividends from the target are 95% exempt under the French parent-subsidiary regime), leaving almost no deductible fiscal EBITDA at the HoldCo level.
+The result: interest charges may be largely non-deductible in the first year and the after-tax cost of debt skyrockets.
+A tax consolidation group (integration fiscale) between HoldCo and the target — consolidating fiscal EBITDA at the level of the group — is therefore one of the first structuring decisions and must be implemented before closing, not retroactively 12 months later.
+The election for tax consolidation must be filed by the third month of the financial year in which the consolidation is to take effect.

 Worked example: French SME at EUR 50m enterprise value#